Article updated July 2025

 All these factors make it evident that dentists Yelp reviews are extremely important to be managed.

-In addition to the Big 3 of review sites, a dental practice must also focus on accumulating positive Dental office reviews on industry-specific review sites such as Healthgrades, Vitals, 1-800-Dentist, Zocdoc, etc. While these websites do not have nearly as many visitors as the major review sites, they still have a decent amount of people relying on them for genuine dentist ratings.
+In addition to the Big 3 of review sites, a dental practice must also focus on accumulating positive Dental office reviews on industry-specific review sites such as Healthgrades, Vitals, 1-800-Dentist, Zocdoc, etc. While these websites do not have nearly as many visitors as the major review sites, they still have a decent number of people relying on them for genuine dentist ratings.

 More importantly, the people looking for you on such sites have the highest motivation to book an appointment.
 You don’t go to industry-specific review sites, just randomly gathering information for future use, do you?